Want to spend less time in the kitchen? Start freezer meal swaps with friends!

 - Are the ages of their children similar to yours?
 A family with toddlers or preschoolers will likely have different appetites than those with teenagers.

 - Do they have a similar size family?
-Right away I thought of my neighbors, but knew they would be the best fit as they are a family of 10 (with 8 teenage boys) and we are a family of 4 with two under 5.
+Right away I thought of my neighbors, but knew they would not be the best fit as they are a family of 10 (with eight teenage boys) and we are a family of four with two under five.

 - Does anyone have allergies?
 If you’re Vegan or have a peanut allergy you may want to find families who are similar to yours.

 How Many Members Should You Have?

 In the book, it talks about the magic number being between 5-8 at most 10.
 For me, our little group is only 3 people (we may be adding another soon) but we have chosen to each make two meals for the swap instead of one, this way we always end up with 6 meals (including our own).
 Everyone in my group has found it manageable and we all LOVE doing it.

 Once you get your group together, I would first decide on a method of communication.
 Facebook group?
 Texts?
 Emails?
 For us, we like a group text straight to our phones.

 Budget for Meals / What Meals to Make

 Then you need to decide if you want to set a budget for each meal.
 You may want to decide to tell each other or plan in advance so you don’t make the same meals.